-Convivial Conservation is inspired by a new book by Bram Büscher and Robert Fletcher, soon to be published by Verso Books.
+Convivial Conservation is inspired by a new book by Bram Büscher and Robert Fletcher, out now from Verso Books.
 Titled The Conservation Revolution: Radical Ideas for Saving Nature beyond the Anthropocene, it outlines the conceptual framework guiding the convivial conservation proposal and CONVIVA research project.
-It will be available in February 2020 here and via other major booksellers.
+It was published early February 2020 here and via other major booksellers.

 Conservation needs a revolution.
 This is the only way it can contribute to the drastic transformations needed to come to a truly sustainable model of development.
 The good news is that conservation is ready for revolution.
 Heated debates about the rise of the Anthropocene and the current ‘sixth extinction’ crisis demonstrate an urgent need and desire to move beyond mainstream approaches.
 Yet the conservation community is deeply divided over where to go from here.
 Some want to place ‘half earth’ into protected areas.
 Others want to move away from parks to focus on unexpected and ‘new’ natures.
 Many believe conservation requires full integration into capitalist production processes.

 Building a razor-sharp critique of current conservation proposals and their contradictions, Büscher and Fletcher argue that the Anthropocene challenge demands something bigger, better and bolder.
 Something truly revolutionary.
 They propose convivial conservation as the way forward.
 This approach goes beyond protected areas and faith in markets to incorporate the needs of humans and nonhumans within integrated and just landscapes.
 Theoretically astute and practically relevant, The Conservation Revolution offers a manifesto for conservation in the twenty-first century—a clarion call that cannot be ignored.